John H. Morgan Surrender Site

 The John H. Morgan Surrender Site is the place where, during the American Civil War, Brig.
 Gen. John Hunt Morgan, the leader of Confederate troops responsible for Morgan's Raid, surrendered to Union troops following the Battle of Salineville.
 The site is located at a crossroads between the villages of Gavers and West Point in Columbiana County, Ohio, about 60 miles northwest of Pittsburgh, Pennsylvania.
-The site was listed on the National Register of Historic Places on April 23, 1973 for its military significance.
+The site was listed on the National Register of Historic Places on April 23, 1973, for its military significance.

 Morgan reportedly surrendered under what was called the "Surrender Tree".
-The location was at the northernmost point in which a Confederate command pierced Northern territory during the Civil War, except for the St. Albans Raid in Vermont.
+The location was at the northernmost point where a Confederate unit pierced U.S.-controlled territory during the war, except for the St. Albans Raid in Vermont.

 Morgan's Raid

 In June 1863, Brigadier General John Hunt Morgan took command of a force of 2,500 Confederate men in Kentucky.
-The purpose of the detachment was to recruit volunteers from the border state and to provide a distraction for Union General Ambrose Burnside who was planning an invasion of Tennessee.
-Morgan's superior, General Braxton Bragg, specifically ordered Morgan not to cross the Ohio River into Union territory.
+The purpose of the detachment was to recruit volunteers from the border state and distract U.S. General Ambrose Burnside, who was planning an offensive into Tennessee.
+Morgan's superior, General Braxton Bragg, specifically ordered Morgan not to cross the Ohio River into Union-controlled territory.

-Morgan disobeyed his orders and, from June 11 to July 26, 1863, his troops conducted the raid in an area that ranged from Tennessee to northern Ohio.
+Morgan disobeyed his orders, and from June 11 to July 26, 1863, his troops conducted the raid in an area that ranged from Tennessee to northern Ohio.
 Morgan ransacked the countryside and disrupted telegraph and railroad lines as he moved north.
-He was pursued by a division of Union cavalry commanded by Brig.
+He was pursued by a division of U.S. cavalry commanded by Brig.
 General Edward H. Hobson, who, together with reinforcements dispatched by Maj.
-General Ambrose Burnside, caught up to Morgan's force at Buffington Island and forced the raiders to escape northward.
+General Ambrose Burnside, caught up to Morgan's force at Buffington Island, which fled northward.

 In Columbiana County, fears increased as Morgan's Raid approached.
 There were exaggerated reports that his force numbered as many as 10,000 men.
-The day before the surrender, residents of New Lisbon, Ohio, mobilized when they heard that Morgan was in Salineville in Columbiana County.
+The day before the surrender, residents of Lisbon, Ohio, mobilized when they heard that Morgan was in Salineville in Columbiana County.

 The final armed engagement of the raid occurred around 8 a.m.
-July 26 near the border of Carroll, Columbiana and Jefferson counties.
+July 26 near the border of Carroll, Columbiana, and Jefferson counties.

 As Morgan's troops approached, the New Lisbon militia dragged an old cannon from the Mexican War to block the road to town from the south.

 At around 11 a.m., word reached town that the rebels had routed the militia and were coming into the town.
 Though the report was false, the militia members at the cannon allowed Morgan's army to pass unchallenged because they were afraid to engage them.